gchure/phd/_site/src/chapter_02/section_05_results.md

 @Eq:induction_bohr_definition. using $n=2$, $\Delta\varepsilon_{AI}=4.5~k_BT$,
 $K_A=139, \mu\text{M}$, $K_I=0.53 \mu\text{M}$, and the strain-specific $R$ and
 $\Delta\varepsilon_{RA}$.
-All data points represent the mean, and error bars arethe standard error of the mean for eight or more replicates.
-Horizontal error bars corresponds to the width of the 95\% credible region.](ch2_fig8){#fig:induction_collapse}
+All data points represent the mean, and error bars arethe standard error of the mean for eight or more replicates.](ch2_fig8){#fig:induction_collapse short-caption="Collapse of fold-change measurements as a function of the free energy."}